-- The Sourdough for Health Workshops focus on one specific area, such as IBS or Mental Health and our starting point is the research.
-It is more suitable for people with a specific health-related interest.
+A Sourdough Workshops is a private group booking for eight attendees.
+The workshops are best when we focus on one specific area, such as IBS or mental health, with research as our starting point.
+They are more suitable for groups of people with a specific health-related interest.

 What to expect

 In many ways, the workshops are more intimate and relaxed that a traditional course.
 It is about slowing down and taking time to explore as we develop formulas together.
 It is about sharing knowledge – not just about how to make sourdough, but also about the incredible findings from studies in and around the science of fermentation and the gut microbiome.

 Each development week has a specific focus.
 You will: